P-Nth/Python-Chatbot/README.md

 # Python

-This Repo contains a Chatbot Python Projects.
+This Repo contains a Chatbot Python Project.